All Episodes

 Earlier in the Wall Street Journal.

-Rick Perry from a national journal.
+Rick Perry from the National Journal.

 I do believe the issue of global warming has been politicized.

-I think there are substantial number of scientists who manipulated data so that they'll have dollars rolling into their projects.
+I think there are a substantial number of scientists who manipulated data so that they'll have dollars rolling into their projects.

-I think we're seeing it almost weekly or even daily scientists who are coming forward and questioning the original idea that man-made global warming is what's causing the climate change.
+Scientists who are coming forward and questioning the original idea that man-made global warming is what's causing the climate to change.

 Now, this is a contrast with Romney.

-You might say, well, good, okay, good.
+You might have said, well, good, okay, good.

 He thinks man has engaged in activity that has affected the climate.

-Remember that poll that showed Barack Obama way, way down in New York.
+Remember that poll that showed Barack Obama way, way down in New York?

-Well, I mean, this is that doesn't mean anything.
+Well, I mean, that doesn't mean anything.

-It's a year and a half before the election, or 15 months.
+It's a year and a half before the election or 15 months.

 I mean, it's a typical economic circumstance.

-President Obama headed in the wrong direction, and uh New Jersey voters disapprove.
+President Obama headed in the wrong direction, and the New Jersey voters disapprove 52 to 44% of the job he's doing.

 That's down from a 50 to 46 percent positive result, June 21st, and the president's lowest score ever in New Jersey.